franktakes/gephi-tutorial/README.md

 _Figure: Visualization of a random directed graph with 50 nodes_

 You can play around with parameters such as "Scaling" to disperse the nodes more.
+Should you have multiple smaller components, then setting a higher "Gravity" parameter can prevent these components from "drifting away" from the giant component.
 Notice that this entire layout process changes nothing more than the (x,y) position of the nodes.
 By choosing "Random Layout" as the visualization algorithm, nodes can be put back at a random position.
 Finally, note that you can zoom in on the visualization itself using your mouse's scroll wheel (or laptop touchpad equivalent thereof).